mestery/openstack-scripts/ovn/README.md

 * Next, as admin again, run "quota.sh" to increase the default Neutron quota's for networks, routers, ports and subnets for the "ovntenant" user.
-* Lastly, run "scale.sh build" to deploy pairs of networks with routers.
-  This defaults to 1200 of these pairs, so 2400 networks/subnets, 4800
-  ports, and 1200 routers.
+* Lastly, as the "ovntenant" user, run "scale.sh build" to deploy pairs of networks with routers.
+This defaults to 1200 of these pairs, so 2400 networks/subnets, 4800 ports, and 1200 routers.
 * Profit!